 British Columbia & Alberta

 Alberta and British Columbia combine to form Canada’s ultimate outdoor playground.
 Powder-packed mountains summon all levels of skiers and dense forests collide with the coast.
 There’s even a surprising surf community in the picturesque town of Tofino on Vancouver Island.
-Mix in the grandiose Canadian Rockies, superb wines of the Okanagan Valley, and international influences of Vancouver, and you’re in for a varied and exciting escape.
+Mix in the grandiose Canadian Rockies, superb wines of the Okanagan Valley, slopes of Whistler, and international influences of Vancouver, and you’re in for a varied and exciting escape.

 Descend into caves near Canmore, bask in the rainshadow of the Sunshine Coast, snack away in Vancouver’s izakayas, and reflect at a shimmering lake.
 Canada’s West washes over you like a morning mist!